Cuenca de Pamplona

 The Cuenca de Pamplona (Iruñerria) is a comarca in Navarre, Spain.
 The Spanish word cuenca means 'basin', referring to a 'territory surrounded of mountains or hills'.
-The metropolitan area of Pamplona grows in detriment of the ceralistic countryside.
+The metropolitan area of Pamplona has expanded at the expense of the cereal producing surrounding countryside.

 Municipalities

 Ansoáin, Aranguren, Barañáin, Belascoáin, Beriáin, Berrioplano, Berriozar, Bidaurreta, Burlada, Ciriza, Cizur, Echarri, Egüés, Etxauri, Galar, Goñi, Huarte, Iza, Juslapeña, Noáin - Valle de Elorz, Ollo, Olza, Orcoyen, Pamplona, Tiebas-Muruarte de Reta, Villava – Atarrabia, Zabalza and Zizur Mayor/Zizur Nagusia.